The Dangers of Undiagnosed Spinal Stenosis

 - Medications for pain and inflammation

-If the patient does not respond to treatment, a doctor might suggest surgery to repair any damage and relieve your symptoms.
+If the patient does not respond to treatment, a doctor might suggest surgery to repair any damage and relieve the symptoms.

 What Are the Dangers of Failing to Diagnose Spinal Stenosis?